Sakshi3071/Supply-Chain-Tracker/README.md

 # Supply-Chain-Tracker

-A simple blockchain-based supply chain tracker built with Python (Django).
+A simple blockchain-based supply chain tracker built with Python.
 This project simulates how products move securely from Manufacturer → Distributor → Retailer → Customer, storing each transaction as a block on the blockchain.